musikata/curriculum/README.md

 ### Personal Trainer metaphor
 Perhaps the curriculum can be delivered as kind of a personal trainer, a kind of musical workout.

+### About the Music
+It could be cool to talk about the background of songs, when we present musical examples.
+For example, if we use a nursery rhyme as musical example, we can talk about what the lyrics meant back in the day (like ring-around-the-rosy for the plague).
+Just to give some more context, and make things interesting.
+There's a balance here too, we don't want to distract too much from the music itself.